sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### AddBool

-Adds a boolean value to the shared context data.
+Adds a Boolean value to the shared context data.

 *Parameters:*